epsilon537/boxlambda/docs/installation/installation.md

 I'm continuously modifying and testing the code.
 To avoid having to update the SD card and flash the binaries each time, I added a mechanism that let's you:

 1. load the bitstream and OS binary onto the device (without flashing)
 2. load a RAM disk onto the device.
 At boot time, when the system detects the RAM disk, it will load the Forth modules from that RAM disk instead of the SD card.

 #### Building and Flashing Bootloader

-For the bootloader I currently don't have load target implemented (I use GDB when I want to load the bootloader).
+Application images and filesystems can be loaded, but the bootloader has to be flashed onto the target (although you can use GDB to load the bootloader into RAM without flashing).

 The following instructions show how to build and flash the bootloader:

 ```
 cd build/arty-a7-100/sw/projects/bootloader